 Contrived spectacle or Attenborough adventure?
-Jennifer Pinkerton braves infested waters on a jumping croc cruise
+Jennifer Pinkerton braves infested waters on a jumping crocodile cruise

 “Croc jumping is a ride.
 And you can only do it in the Northern Territory,” my boss Alice had urged the previous month.
 She’d drawn me a map of the Darwin-Kakadu loop, marking ‘must-dos’ with an insistent, scrawled star.

-First non-missable item: this croc-jumping tour, in the Adelaide River catchment – home to one of the world’s highest concentrations of saltwater crocodiles.
+First unmissable item to do in Darwin: is this jumping croc cruise, in the Adelaide River catchment – home to one of the world’s highest concentrations of saltwater crocodiles.
 Yup, the casually humungous kind.

 “You’re on a small boat today; there’s only 10 of you.
 And you’ve come at the best time.
 The tide’s low so there’ll be crocs baking on the river beds,” says my friendly South African host, running an old-fashioned manual slide over my credit card.